What types of polished concrete do you offer?

 Can you choose the colour of the polished concrete?

-If you are pouring a new slab you can choose the colour of your cement and the colour of your stone (aggregate) there are a number of concrete suppliers you can visit.
-Some examples are below…
+If you are pouring a new slab you can choose the colour of your cement and the colour of your stone (aggregate) from a number of concrete suppliers.
+Some examples of available mixes are below, and here is a virtual tour of our showroom showing real-life samples of available mixes that you can view in close detail.
+A small number of them are below.

 It is important not to underestimate the colour of the cement as this can significantly change the look and the cost of the floor.
-Below is an example of polished concrete sample using the same stone but changing the colour of the cement:
+Below are polished concrete samples using the same stone but changing the colour of the cement:

 How long does concrete polishing take?